The M\"{o}bius Function of a Restricted Composition Poset: Shellability

-\begin{thm}[Bj\"{o}rner] The map $\ell:A^*\rightarrow \mathbb{Z}$ described above is a dual CL-labeling for each interval of $A^*$. \end{thm}
+\begin{thm}[Bj\"{o}rner] The map $\ell:\mathcal{E}^*(A^*)\rightarrow \mathbb{Z}$ described above is a dual CL-labeling for each interval of $A^*$. \end{thm}

-In Bj\"{o}rners proof, \cite{Bjornersubword}, he shows that the unique ascending maximal chain is the one corresponding to the right-most embedding of $u$ in $w$.
-Let $\{i_1,i_2,\dots,i_k\}$ be the rightmost embedding of $u$ in $w$, then the ascending maximal chain is the maximal chain labeled by the elements of $[n]-\{i_1,i_2,\dots,i_k\}$ from smallest to largest.
-The unique ascending chain in Figure 1 is It is also clear that since we are working with the right-most embedding, this chain must have the lexicographically smallest possible entries.
+In Bj\"{o}rners proof, \cite{Bjornersubword}, he shows that the unique increasing maximal chain is the one corresponding to the right-most embedding of $u$ in $w$.
+Let $\{i_1,i_2,\dots,i_k\}$ be the rightmost embedding of $u$ in $w$, then the increasing maximal chain is the maximal chain labeled by the elements of $[n]-\{i_1,i_2,\dots,i_k\}$ from smallest to largest.
+The unique increasing chain in Figure 1 is It is also clear that since we are working with the right-most embedding, this chain must have the lexicographically smallest possible entries.

 Each maximal chain of an interval $[u,w]$ in $A^*_d$ is also a maximal chain of the same interval in $A^*$.
 For $u,w\in A^*_d$, we will denote by $[u,w]_d$ the interval $[u,w]$ in $A^*$ restricted to $A^*_d$.
 We will label the edges of $A^*_d$ in exactly the same way as we did for $A^*$.